Non-reductive geometric invariant theory and hyperbolicity: Introduction

 \section{Introduction}

-The goal of the present paper is to apply a recently developed extension (\cite{bdhk1,bkcoh}) of geometric invariant theory (GIT) to non-reductive actions to study hyperbolicity of generic hypersurfaces in a projective space.
-We use the results of \cite{bdhk1} to construct new compactifications of the invariant jet differentials bundles over complex manifolds.
-Intersection theory developed in \cite{bkcoh} for non-reductive GIT quotients, combined with the strategy of \cite{dmr}, leads us to a proof of the Green--Griffiths--Lang conjecture for a generic projective hypersurface whose degree is bounded below by a polynomial in its dimension.
+The goal of this paper is to apply a recent extension \cite{bdhk2,bkcoh} of geometric invariant theory (GIT) to suitable non-reductive actions to study hyperbolicity of generic hypersurfaces in a projective space.
+We use the results of \cite{bdhk2} to construct new compactifications of bundles of invariant jet differentials over complex manifolds.
+Intersection theory developed in \cite{bkcoh} for non-reductive GIT quotients, combined with the strategy of \cite{dmr}, leads us to a proof of the Green--Griffiths--Lang (GGL) conjecture for a generic projective hypersurface whose degree is bounded below by a polynomial in its dimension.
 A recent result of Riedl and Yang \cite{riedl} then implies the polynomial Kobayashi conjecture.
-These results are significant improvements of the earlier known degree bounds from $(\sqrt{n}\log n)^n$ to $16n^5(5n+4)$ in the GGL conjecture and from $(n\log n)^n$ to $16(2n-1)^5(10n-1)$ in the Kobayashi conjecture.
+These results are significant improvements of the earlier known degree bounds, from $(\sqrt{n}\log n)^n$ to $16n^3(5n+4)$ in the case of the GGL conjecture and from $(n\log n)^n$ to $16(2n-1)^3(10n-1)$ in the case of the Kobayashi conjecture.

 A projective variety $X$ is called Brody hyperbolic if there is no non-constant entire holomorphic curve in $X$, i.e. any holomorphic map $f: \CC \to X$ must be constant.
 Hyperbolic algebraic varieties have attracted considerable attention, in part because of their conjectured diophantine properties.
 For instance, Lang \cite{lang} has conjectured that any hyperbolic complex projective variety over a number field $K$ can contain only finitely many rational points over $K$.
 In 1970 Kobayashi \cite{kob2} formulated the following conjecture (more precisely, this is a slightly stronger version of Kobayashi's original conjecture in which \lq very general' replaced \lq generic'):